php-dev-br/laravel-doc-pt-br/authentication.md

 The `intended` method on the redirector will redirect the user to the URL they were attempting to access before being caught by the authentication filter.
 A fallback URI may be given to this method in case the intended destination is not available.

-#### Specifying Additional Conditions

 If you wish, you also may add extra conditions to the authentication query in addition to the user's e-mail and password.
 For example, we may verify that user is marked as "active":

     if (Auth::attempt(['email' => $email, 'password' => $password, 'active' => 1])) {
         // The user is active, not suspended, and exists.
     }

-> **Note:** In these examples, `email` is not a required option, it is merely used as an example.
-You should use whatever column name corresponds to a "username" in your database.

-#### Accessing Specific Guard Instances

-You may specify which guard instance you would like to utilize using the `guard` method on the `Auth` facade.
-This allows you to manage authentication for separate parts of your application using entirely separate authenticatable models or user tables.

-The guard name passed to the `guard` method should correspond to one of the guards configured in your `auth.php` configuration file:

-    if (Auth::guard('admin')->attempt($credentials)) {
-        //
-    }

-#### Logging Out

 To log users out of your application, you may use the `logout` method on the `Auth` facade.
 This will clear the authentication information in the user's session:

     Auth::logout();

+> **Note:** In these examples, `email` is not a required option, it is merely used as an example.
+You should use whatever column name corresponds to a "username" in your database.

 <a name="remembering-users"></a>
 ### Remembering Users